It’s Time to Make Food Fun Again!

 The Live Cooking Classes is where you get a chance to see everything you've learned applied in real time.
 It also gives you a chance to re-watch over and over again so that you can cook along.

-Every week, you will receive a new WEEKLY MODULE.
+Every month, you will receive a new MONTHLY TECHNIQUE MODULE.
 Each module will cover a specify topic or technique.
-The weekly modules are filled with either videos, recipes, or informational documents to help you master the art of cooking.
+The monthly modules are filled with videos, recipes, and informational documents to help you master the art of cooking.

 Inside of Eat Out At Home University there will be a LIVE COOKING CLASS each a month.
 The classes will be live so that you will be able to see recipes made in real time, get a deeper understanding of the techniques demonstrated, cook along and ask all of your questions.